Published on

 Teams across industries vibe code to build prototypes, automate small tasks, or fill gaps in code when developer time is limited.
 It’s fast, but it’s also easy to overreach, especially when the AI’s code isn’t reviewed or documented properly.

-Vibe coding works best when you treat AI as a collaborator, not a magic box.
-The best results come from structure, not shortcuts.
+Vibe coding works best when you treat AI as a collaborator, not a magic box that outputs finished projects after one prompt.
+The best results come from structure, avoiding shortcuts, and understanding the limitations of pure vibe coding platforms.
 Here’s how to get the most out of it.

 1. Define intent clearly with a PRD